+Guided work experience in management for business, nonprofit or government organizations.
+Minimum of 135 clock hours of experience for 3 credits (270 hours for 6 credits).
+Academic components include, but not limited to, one internship paper, internship log and site supervisor's evaluation of the student's performance.
+Previous experience not acceptable for credit.
+Repeatable for maximum of 6 credits.
+Every semester and summer.
+Prerequisites: Junior or senior standing; department chair's approval.
+MGMT 499 Independent Study in Management 1 - 3 cr.
 Research and report on a specific topic not covered by regularly rostered courses.
 Topic will be defined by the student in conjunction with faculty sponsor.
 Proposals must be approved prior to registration.
-Course may be repeated for a maximum of 4 credits.
+Repeatable for maximum of 4 credits.
 Every semester.
 Prerequisites: 18 credits of business administration course work, 90 credits and permission of department chair.

-Marketing

-You cannot receive credit for a both a MKTG course and the same course formerly labeled BUAD.

-MKTG 361 Principles of Marketing
+Marketing You cannot receive credit for a both a MKTG course and the same course formerly labeled BUAD.
+MKTG 361 Principles of Marketing 3 cr.

-3 cr.

 Introduction to marketing and the fundamentals involved in the marketing process.
 Functions, institutions, and channels of distribution of goods and services from producer to consumer; the components of marketing strategy and their interrelationships.
 Every semester.
 Prerequisite: 29 credits.

 MKTG 363 Advertising

+3 cr.

 Overview of advertising and sales promotion; their relation to social and economic systems.
 Processes for developing and implementing effective advertising programs, including promotional planning, media selection, and layout.
 Every semester.
 Prerequisite: a grade of C or better in MKTG 361.

+MASS COMMUNICATION

 MKTG 364 Merchandising

+3 cr.

 Vital role of merchandise planning and process management, product placement, layout, customer service, and pricing.
 Special emphasis on forecasting, planning, evaluating, and presenting merchandise lines to meet target market demands in a retail environment.
 Fall of odd-numbered years.
 Prerequisite: C or better in MKTG 361.

 MKTG 365 Principles of Selling

+3 cr.

 Introduces students to the fundamentals of selling which include the selling process from preapproach to post-sale service.
 Fall.
 Prerequisite: a grade of C or better in MKTG 361.

 MKTG 366 Consumer Behavior

+3 cr.

 Concepts and theories of consumer behavior; psychological and sociological influences on consumers.
 The relation of these theories to marketing strategies; consumer behavior in the segmentation of markets.
 Every semester.
 Prerequisite: a grade of C or better in MKTG 361.

 MKTG 460 International Marketing

+3 cr.

 Study of the marketing function from an international perspective.
 Discussion of the cultural, legal, political and economic aspects of international marketing, in addition to international marketing policies and strategies.
 Comparison of markets and marketing techniques in the U.S. and foreign markets.
 Problems and techniques of export marketing are highlighted.
 Spring.
 Prerequisite: a grade of C or better in MKTG 361.

 MKTG 462 Marketing Research

+3 cr.

 The role of marketing research in the formulation and solution of marketing problems and the development of the student's basic skills in conducting and evaluating marketing research products.
 Special emphasis on problem formulation, research design, alternative methods of data collection (including data collection instruments, sampling and field operations) and data analysis techniques.
 Every semester.
 Prerequisite: a grade of C or better in MKTG 361 and MATH 209/219/380.

 MKTG 465 Marketing Strategies

-Market analysis, product planning, channels of distribution, pricing and promotional decision making; analysis of environmental constraints and market opportunities.
-Every semester.
-Prerequisites: a grade of C or better in MKTG 361 and MKTG 366.

-MKTG 466 Services Marketing

 3 cr.